Pannu Mazara

 Punnu Mazara is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 5.2 km away from branch post office Nawanshahr, 8.4 km from Rahon, 11 km from district headquarter Shaheed Bhagat Singh Nagar and 89 km from state capital Chandigarh.
-The village is administrated by Sarpanch an elected representative of the village.
+The village is administrated by Sarpanch an elected representative of the village. newly gram panchyat is elected previous year 2025.
 Most of the villagers are settled in the foreign countries.
 Many people are well settled and highly educated.
 Some are teachers, doctors and many have other business.
 But there are still some villagers are not educated.
-Along with this, as this is very near to the city so masses do not get any kind of problem in essential household things.
-According to Harwinder Kaur a resident of this village some of the people believe in caste and Creed system but still there are many kind hearted persons here.
-Roads needs to be reconstruct as villagers get problems regarding this.
+Along with this, as this is very near to the city so masses do not get any kind of problem in transportation.people in the village now live with love and prosperity.